abster333/angular/BugBounty/Reports/FINDING-SSRF-platform-server.md

 ## 10. Conclusion

-This is a **high-severity SSRF vulnerability** in Angular's platform-server package that allows attackers to:
+This is a **high-severity SSRF vulnerability** in Angular's platform-server package that can allow attackers (when app prerequisites are met) to:
 1. Steal cloud credentials from metadata endpoints
 2. Access internal network services
 3. Bypass firewall protections

-The vulnerability is **actively exploitable** in default Angular SSR configurations and affects **all versions** of @angular/platform-server.
+The vulnerability is exploitable in SSR applications that pass untrusted request data into `INITIAL_CONFIG.url` and make relative HttpClient requests during SSR.
+It affects versions that include this code path (not exhaustively verified).

-**Recommended Action:** Apply the proposed validation fix immediately and release a security advisory with CVE assignment.
+**Recommended Action:** Provide a trusted origin pinning primitive (`SERVER_URL`) and update SSR example/docs to warn against using Host headers without allowlisting; consider additional validation as defense‑in‑depth where appropriate.

 ---